Career Readiness Programs

 are program-specific, some are based on the level of need of the student, or both.

-Oregon-specific Scholarships and Grants: You may qualify for many scholarships offered within the state of Oregon, based on
+Office of Student Access and Completion (OSAC) scholarships: You may qualify for many scholarships offered within the state of Oregon, based

-where you went to high school, where you parents worked, your household composition,
+on where you went to high school, where your parents worked, your household composition,

 your major, your interests, and many other categories.
 Fill out one application to